abuMiguel/URLCat/README.md

 # URLCat
-Categorizes websites using a URL or HTML document
+C# console application that categorizes websites using a URL or HTML document.